dsvalandra/spring-mvc-demo-stillwater/README.md

 Create a new agent.

-/agents

-GET

-Retrieve all agents.

-/agents/{id}

-GET

-Retrieve a single agent by ID.

 /customers

 POST

-Create a new customer (with a linked agent).
+Create a new customer (with an agent link).

-/customers

-GET

-Retrieve all customers.

-/customers/{id}

-GET

-Retrieve a single customer by ID.

-/customers/{id}

-PUT

-Update an existing customer.

-/customers/{id}

-DELETE

-Delete a customer.

 /customers/{id}/details